 The Roosevelt Room (Downtown)

-When you’re seeking an extraordinary experience, look no further than this low lit, sexy lounge boasting an award-winning program that includes libations from essential periods in cocktail history alongside innovative signature drinks.
-Happy hour happens every day until 7 pm, with discounts on classic cocktails, beer, wine, and bites such as parmesan popcorn and a full-on charcuterie and cheese tray.
-The luxe atmosphere and detailed service appeals to both large parties and couples on date night, so reservations are highly encouraged.
+When you’re seeking an extraordinary bar experience, look no further than this low-lit sexy lounge.
+The Roosevelt Room has an award-winning program that includes drinks from essential periods in cocktail history alongside innovative signature drinks—bonus points for an innovative alcohol-free selection which includes The Castaway, made with mint, cucumber, cream of coconut, and more.
+Happy hour happens daily from 4 pm until 7 pm and features discounts on classic cocktails, beer, wine, and bites such as rosemary parmesan popcorn and chicken liver mousse crostini.
+The luxe atmosphere and attentive service appeal to both large parties and couples on date night, so reservations are highly encouraged.

 El Naranjo – South Lamar (South Austin)

-At this modern South Austin spot, Chef Iliana de la Vega – a 2022 James Beard Award Finalist for Best Chef: Texas – serves her widely acclaimed Oaxacan food – from fresh ceviches to street-style antojitos and not-to-be-missed scratch-made mole, which takes three days to prepare.
-The horseshoe-shaped, marble top bar offers a comfortable, casual space for sipping a good selection of mezcales, tequilas and cocktails within eyesight of the kitchen, in a classy yet convivial atmosphere.
+At this modern South Austin spot, chef Iliana de la Vega—winner of the 2022 James Beard Award for Best Chef: Texas—serves her widely acclaimed Oaxacan food.
+Dig into fresh ceviches, empanadas, and not-to-be-missed mole, which takes three days to prepare.
+The horseshoe-shaped marble-top bar offers a comfortable and casual space for sipping a good selection of mezcals, tequilas, and cocktails (locals love the pineapple mezcaliña, brightened with muddled serranos and basil) in a classy yet convivial atmosphere.

 Bar Peached (Downtown)

-Housed in a period bungalow with a serene atmosphere, this Austin favorite serves Asian-inspired snacks—bahn mi tacos, spicy edamame, and charred Brussels sprouts—paired with a fine selection of beer, wine, and signature cocktails, with excellent specials during their daily evening social hour.
-The covered patio under a heritage oak is a lovely spot to while away an afternoon or evening.
-Pro tip: go on Tuesday for bulgogi-marinated steak & frites night.
+Those craving a serene drinking experience come to this Austin favorite, housed in a historic Clarksville bungalow.
+Bar Peached serves Asian-inspired snacks—banh mi tacos, wasabi salt-dusted edamame, and crispy potatoes with miso chile crema—paired with a fine selection of beer, wine, and signature cocktails, with excellent specials during its daily evening social hour.
+The covered dog-friendly patio under a heritage oak is a lovely spot to while away an afternoon or evening.
+Pro tip: go on Wednesday for bulgogi-marinated steak and frites night.

 Aviary Wine & Kitchen (South Austin)

-Don’t let the simple façade fool you – this casual South Austin spot boasts one of the most unique and adventurous wine selections in the city, as well as craft beer and cider with an emphasis on local offerings.
-The staff’s knowledge borders on nerdy without being pretentious, and the eclectic farm-to-table menu is as exciting and playful as the wine list.
+Don’t let the simple façade fool you—this casual South Austin spot boasts one of the most unique and adventurous wine selections in the city, plus craft beer and cider with an emphasis on local offerings.
+Curated by beverage director Alex Wheatley Bell, the wine list is divided into categories named after famous actors and musicians, including David Bowie (sparkly and bubbly) and Etta James (sultry and smooth).
+The staff’s knowledge borders on nerdy without being pretentious.
+The ever-changing farm-to-table menu, which could include fried beets with kimchi mayo and stuffed cabbage with ‘nduja sausage, is as exciting as the wine list.

 Whisler’s (East Austin)